tc39/proposal-decorators/README.md

 Modules exporting decorators are able to easily check whether they are being invoked in the legacy/experimental way or in the way described in this proposal, by checking whether their second argument is an object (in this proposal, always yes; previously, always no).
 So it should be possible to maintain decorator libraries which work with both approaches.

-### What would the specification look like in detail?

-We are currently in the process of writing it, and will be updating the repo as progress is made.

 ### What makes this decorators proposal more statically analyzable than previous proposals?
 Is this proposal still statically analyzable even though it is based on runtime values?

 In this decorators proposal, each decorator position has a consistent effect on the shape of the code generated after desugaring.
-No calls to `Object.defineProperty` with dynamic values for property attributes are made by the system, and it is also impractical to make these sorts of calls from user-defined decorators as the "target" is not provided to decorators; only the actual contents of the functions is left until runtime.
+No calls to `Object.defineProperty` with dynamic values for property attributes are made by the system, and it is also impractical to make these sorts of calls from user-defined decorators as the "target" is not provided to decorators; only the actual contents of the functions.

 ### How does static analyzability help transpilers and other tooling?